 Your ancestors were more than just names and dates.
 They were real people who experienced life in the contexts of their families and communities.
 To see them in these contexts, try creating personal, family and historical timelines.
-These tools can help you organize, plan and evaluate your research by showing at a glance what you've learned, what information is missing and where you could turn next.
-Read on to learn how you can create timelines for your family.

 As you begin to focus your research on an individual, create a chronological profile of that person’s life that you can expand as you learn more.
 You’ll find a template for these timelines in The Unpuzzling Your Past Workbook (Betterway Books).

 Before you find a lot of information on that person, you might want to create a timeline on your computer.
 A spreadsheet or a table in a word processing document provides unlimited space and can be updated easily.
 My preferred format has four columns:

 - Date: Write the date of each event in the ancestor’s life in chronological order.